 For security and safety reasons, every article of clothing must be marked with your last name visible on the outside.
-Gym shoes, socks, T-shirts, shorts, and proper undergarments will be needed.
-C.R.
-Anderson School is not responsible for stolen clothing or locks.
-Students should lock all clothing and personal items in their individual lockers and should not share locker combinations with other students.
+Gym shoes, socks, T-shirts, and proper undergarments will be needed.
+Helena Middle School is not

-C.R.
-Anderson School, in conformance with District policy, has recommended procedures and dress in the physical education departments.
+Helena Middle School, in conformance with District policy, has recommended procedures and dress in the physical education departments.